GulenayMer/minishell/README.md

 # Project Name: Minishell

 # Summary
 This project is about creating a simple shell, similar to bash.
-While working on this project, we gained knowledge about processes and file descriptors.

 # Basic Features:
 **Our shell**: